Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 32nd, his on-base percentage ranks 54th, and he is 70th in the league in slugging.
+- Among qualified batters, he ranks 35th in batting average, while his on-base percentage ranks 61st and he is 72nd in slugging.

-- Arcia has an RBI in 32 of 104 games this year, with multiple RBI in 14 of them.
-He has also driven in three or more of his team's runs in one contest.
+- Arcia has had an RBI in 32 games this year (30.5%), including 14 multi-RBI outings (13.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.